 Lemon Balm Herb

-Depending on your unique brain chemistry, lemon balm can be an innocuous, but powerful sedative and relaxant.
-This plant species is home in the Mediterranean and has been used to reduce anxiety, induce calmness, and even helps to improve cognitive performance.
-Traditionally consumed in tea form, lemon balm (also known as melissa officinalis) has a calming effect especially on those experiencing stress. help to aid in memory enhancement and even processing speed, which are considered downstream effects of the calming factors.
+Depending on your unique brain chemistry, lemon balm can be innocuous, but a powerful sedative.
+This plant species is from the Mediterranean and has been used to reduce anxiety, induce calmness, and even helps to improve cognitive performance.
+Traditionally consumed in tea form, lemon balm (also known as melissa officinalis) has a calming effect especially on those experiencing stress.
+It also helps aid in memory enhancement and even processing speed, which is considered downstream effects of the calming factors.

 SUMMARY: Lemon balm is a plant native to the Mediterranean, which is used for relaxation, stress relief, and sleep benefits.

 Considered to be one of the most ancient and versatile medicinal herbs known to mankind, dried chamomile flowers have numerous, widespread health benefits thanks to their high level of disease-fighting antioxidants like terpenoids and flavonoids.
 Chamomile’s vital antioxidants are found in the plant’s potent oils and are the main contributors to its natural healing properties.
 An effective alternative medicine with almost no known negative side effects, chamomile has been used for nearly 5,000 years in standardized tea, herbal extracts, and other forms to promote tranquility, vitality, and longevity.
 The fact that chamomile is an anti-anxiety and anti-depression herb was confirmed by a clinical study at the University of Pennsylvania School of Medicine.
 This study was done in 2009, but its data and findings were re-investigated and confirmed last year (2020).